 1. A grievance committee will be designated by the show management before the show begins.
 This committee will act upon protests arising out of any class.
 A grievance or protest must be made in writing and be presented by the 4-H'er only, accompanied by a \$25.00 cash fee during or immediately upon conclusion of the class in question.
 Protests made by anyone other than a 4-H'er will be considered invalid.
 The exhibitor or horse and the reasons for the protest being filed must be designated.
 Protests will be made with the understanding that the protestor's name will be made public.
 If the protest is upheld by the grievance committee, the deposit shall be refunded to the 4-H'er.
 If the protest is overruled, the deposit shall be forfeited to the horse show fund.
-The decision of the class.
+The decision of the committee is final.
+The grievance committee will not reverse the placing of the class.

-F. ORIENTATION AND QUIZ REQUIREMENTS
+F. QUIZ REQUIREMENTS

-1. An online, short answer quiz with 25 questions regarding basic horse care, knowledge, and horse show rules must be completed by all 4-Hers showing in the State 4-H Horse Show.
+- 1. An online, short answer quiz with 25 questions regarding basic horse care, knowledge, and horse show rules must be completed by all 4-Hers showing in the State 4-H Horse Show.
 If youth are entered in two or more divisions, they may choose the test in the division they prefer.
 The testing format may be any combination of matching, multiple choice, true/false, or identification where the correct answer may be selected.
-Youth will have the option to click on the speaker symbol 🖤 to have the question and answers read to them.
+Youth will have the option to click on the speaker symbol to have the question and answers read to them.
 Once the answer is selected and the youth advances to the next question, they may not go back to the previously answered questions.
-Note: Cloverleaf tests will be specific for these younger youth.

-- 2. Study materials.
+Note: Cloverleaf tests will be specific for these younger youth. - 2.
+Study materials.
 All youth should prepare for the quiz by competing the Level 1 Novice Horseman Project and reading the rules of their division entered at the GA State Show, along with general 4-H membership information.
 Junior and Senior youth should also be familiar with information required in Level 2 The Intermediate Horseman Project. - 3.
 The quiz score total will be worth 25 possible points.
 The quiz points will not count toward the computation of championship points for the Cloverleaf or Junior age divisions.
 However, the test scores may be used as a tie breaker for all division placings.
 To determine championship rankings among Seniors, the quiz score will count 25% of the total points when added to the points earned from placings in three classes of the division. - 4.
-Orientation sessions/division will be offered and encouraged, especially for first time youth at the Georgia 4-H State Horse Show.
-ANY youth or parent with questions about procedures, patterns, scheduling conflicts and other potential issues for the week should attend the orientation session respective to the division the youth is entered.
-Any concerns or potential for meeting the order of go for classes where exhibitors show one at a time are best handled well ahead of the performance session when they occur. - 5.
-Since orientation attendance is now optional in 2022, show numbers will no longer be stamped at an orientation session.
-4-H participants must wear their official show numbers at all times when they are mounted on their horse.
+Orientation sessions will no longer be offered.